 Wheeler’s East Side campus is beautiful, historic, modern, artistic, and inspiring.
 Bounded by a city block, recent renovations facilitate many different types of learning plus a vibrant, energetic campus for our four divisions — Lower School, Middle School, Upper School, and our Hamilton “school within a school” for students with learning differences.
-Our Farm campus, just 12 minutes away, is a 120-acre complement to the urban landscape, where Early Childhood’s Forest Fridays and the Middle School 6th Grade Farm Program take place, where our Warrior sports teams compete, and where walking trails provide opportunities for exploration and contemplation.
+Our Farm campus, just 12 minutes away, is a 120-acre complement to the urban landscape, where The Nest Preschool and the Middle School 6th Grade Farm Program take place, where our Warrior sports teams compete, and where walking trails provide opportunities for exploration and contemplation.
 Our location within the heart of College Hill in the capital of the State of Rhode Island provides an environment rich with cultural, recreational and collegial opportunities.
 You can learn more from the Visitor’s Bureau here

 Benefits: Employee and Personal

 The benefits of working in a healthy, dynamic community in the heart of a creative and beautiful city are many.
 (Here’s a recent article about Providence from.)
 Natural beauty, diversity, good food, and the arts enrich our daily experience and make Rhode Island a wonderful place to live and work.
 At Wheeler, we also offer a comprehensive employee benefits package, including comprehensive medical and prescription drug plans, Health Reimbursement Account (HRA), Dental, Flexible Spending Accounts (FSA), 403(b) Retirement Plan, Vision, Life and AD&D, Voluntary Life Insurance, Short Term Disability, Long Term Disability Insurance, Wellness and Work-Life Programs, and Benefits Concierge services.